You may have heard the buzz about the almost zero-carb, high-fat ketogenic diet.

 - Slightly sweet vegetables such as winter squash, beets, or carrots

 Fewer carbs also isn’t necessarily a good thing.
 Some people, especially athletes, need to consume a lot of carbs to keep their bodies in shape for their exercise routines.
 A keto diet could result in less energy and endurance in athletes.

 You may also have to deal with some other keto diet side effects, including bad breath from high levels of acetone in your blood and digestive issues like constipation and diarrhoea.
 Many people find the transition process to a keto diet to be unpleasant.
 Your body takes time to adapt to burning fat for fuel instead of carbs.
 People often report brain fog, tiredness and feeling sick when starting a keto diet.
 This is termed the keto flu.

 The keto diet can be a great way to lose weight and though some people flourish on it, others find it unpleasant.
 If you’re curious about what a ketogenic diet could do for your body, it may be worthwhile to consult with a healthcare professional.

-Pinnacle Health Group provides a range of services including nutritional therapy, massage, clinical Pilates, yoga and more in multiple locations across Victoria and New South Wales.
-If you’re injured or need health advice, book an appointment from one of our CBD based health clinics or join a wellness class near you.
+Pinnacle Health Group provides a range of services including nutritional therapy, massage, clinical Pilates, yoga and more in multiple locations in central Melbourne.
+If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.